AnalogMan151/sumoCheatMenu/README.md

 - Appearance Modifiers
   1. Change Gender (Open a menu to see change.
 WARNING: This will reset clothes and hair)
-  2. Change Skin Tone (Ride a Pokémon or change gender to see change)
+  2. Change Skin Tone (Ride a Pokémon or save and reload)

 - Battle Modifiers
   1. 100% Capture Rate
-  2. Wild Pokémon are Shiny (L+START to enable and R+START to disable)
+  2. Wild Pokémon are Shiny
   3. Stat Stages +6 (Raises all stat stages to max)
-  4. Unlimited Z-Moves without Z-Crystal
+  4. Z-Moves without Z-Crystal

 - Movement Modifiers
   1. Run Faster